wardabscs-a/Life--Sentinel/README.md

 ## Optional Backend Integration

-The frontend can communicate with an optional Life Sentinel backend when `VITE_BACKEND_URL` is configured.
-The backend is not included in this repository.
+The frontend can communicate with an optional Life Sentinel backend for additional server-side features when `VITE_BACKEND_URL` is configured.
+This optional backend is separate from the Vercel serverless AI proxy in `api/ai/chat.js` and is not included in this repository.

 Expected endpoints are: